 Projects are evaluated by how well the project demonstrates each criterion.
+For each project submitted, students will be interviewed by our judges by another set of criteria below.

-PROJECTS
+PROJECTS CRITERIA

 A. EXHIBIT: Demonstration, Model, or Display

 An exhibit can be a demonstration, a model or a display.
 A demonstration or model describes how or why something works.
 A display reveals details about the topic.